 This award brings together four UK institutions with national capabilities in high-consequence pathogen research, including Pirbright, the Animal and Plant Health Agency (APHA), the UK Health Security Agency (UKHSA), and the Defence Science and Technology Laboratory (DSTL).

-With additional partners at the University of Exeter (MRC Centre for Medical Mycology), University of Sussex (Brighton and Sussex Medical School), and Surrey’s own School of Veterinary Medicine and School of Medicine, the programme emphasises innovative approaches to understanding and addressing infectious threats infectious threats arising from the complex interplay between animals and shared environments.
+With additional partners at the University of Exeter (MRC Centre for Medical Mycology), University of Sussex (Brighton and Sussex Medical School), and Surrey’s own School of Veterinary Medicine and School of Medicine, the programme emphasises innovative approaches to understanding and addressing infectious threats arising from the complex interplay between animals and shared environments.

 At least 10 BBSRC-funded places will be available annually, with a total cohort size of 15 students per year.